jon-jacky/Piety/README.md

 mode'.
 The Python running in this Linux is CPython version 3.9.2.
 Piety runs in the Chromebook Linux Terminal app.
-The Chromebook itself is a Lenovo Ideapad 3 Chrome  14M836 purchased in 2023.
+The Chromebook itself is a Lenovo Ideapad 3 Chrome  14M836 purchased in April 2023.
 At this writing (12 Jan 2024) it is running ChromeOS Version 118.0.5993.164.

 Revised Jun 2024